 Broken Sword: The Shadow of the Templars is a graphic adventure developed by Revolution Software and published by Virgin Interactive.
 It was originally released in 1996 for DOS, Windows, Macintosh and Playstation (in the US, it was released under the title Circle of Blood).
 It was ported to the Game Boy Advance in 2002, to Palm OS in 2005 and to Windows Mobile in 2006.

 After the success of Lure of the Temptress and Beneath a Steel Sky, Revolution had made their presence known in the graphic adventure market and needed to continue their upstart success, so Charles Cecil (Revolution’s main designer) decided to create a game partially inspired in the book The Holy Blood and the Holy Grail (which also inspired Dan Brown’s The Da Vinci Code).
-But Cecil wanted to make a more story-driven and cinematic game in order to distinguish Revolution from Sierra and LucasArts.
+But Cecil wanted to make a more story-driven and cinematic game to distinguish Revolution from Sierra and LucasArts.

 But before we continue with our review, let’s look at the covers, shall we?

 This is the most famous cover and I believe it’s quite good and a bit ominous, revealing some elements present in the game without giving anything away.

 This is the US GBA cover and it looks like the cover of an action or RPG game, not a graphic adventure.
 A rather generic cover, in my opinion.
 And another thing: that sword isn’t broken!

 This is the US Playstation cover and it’s probably my favourite one.
-It doesn’t have as much elements as the 1st cover, but it shows a very important element of the game.
+It doesn’t have as many elements as the 1st cover, but it shows a very important element of the game.
 Sometimes, less is better.
 And check out the cool back cover:

 But enough talk and let’s boot this sucker:

 As you can see, our adventure starts when George Stobbart, an American tourist in Paris is almost killed by an explosion provoked by someone dressed as a clown.
 George then, for some reason, swears he’ll find the killer clown and bring him to justice.
-Honestly, he didn’t even knew the real target and yet, he simply decides to find his killer.
+Honestly, he didn’t even know the real target and yet, he simply decides to find his killer.
 Of course, the plot goes much deeper than a simple assassination.